PagerDuty Component

 - Select App Registration from the menu to navigate to the My Apps page.

 - On the My Apps page, select New App.
-Enter a name for your app and a brief description.
+Enter a name for the app and a brief description.

 - For Authorization select one of the following: